National Dog Show Therapy Dog Symposium at Rowan University

 Past keynote speakers include: Dr. Marty Becker, Dr. Temple Grandin, Dr. Cindy Otto, Dr. Carlo Siracusa, Dr. Rise VanFleet, Ann Howie, and David Frei!

-Announcing our Keynote Speaker: Dr. Aubrey Fine!!!!
+Keynote Speaker: Dr. Aubrey Fine

 fine-and-magic.jpgDr.
 Aubrey Fine is a native of Montreal, Canada.
 He received his graduate degree from the University of Cincinnati in 1982.
 Dr. Fine has been on the California State Polytechnic University faculty since 1981 and is presently a Professor Emeritus and a licensed psychologist.
 He is also an adjunct professor at the College of Animal Sciences and Veterinary Medicine at Utah State University.